nfdi4plants/nfdi4plants.github.io/src/content/resources/toolbox.md

 DataPLANT provides a variety of tools to support your research data management journey from start to finish.

-<a class="btn text-xl bg-mint-50 text-darkblue hover:bg-darkblue hover:text-mint-50" href="/resources/toolbox">Learn More</a>
+<a class="btn text-xl bg-olive text-darkblue hover:bg-darkblue hover:text-olive-200" href="/resources/toolbox">Learn More</a>